joshwadle/My-solutions-to-precourse/Chapter_6_Statistics/resources/statistics_review.md

 <div align="center"><img src="imgs/mid50.png"></div>

-- IQR has a similar interpretation as standard deivation
+- IQR has a similar interpretation as standard deviation
 - IQR is less affected by the presence of extreme values compared to standard deviation